Voyager006/Autosplitters/README.md

 # Autosplitters

-This is a collection of autosplitters I've written for use with LiveSplit.
+A collection of autosplitters written for use with LiveSplit.
 Check each folder for more information.